 Rural areas hoping for resolving their often desperate need for quality housing will need to continue to comb through news from the U.S. Department of Agriculture and the various rural housing finance organizations.
 Rural communities lack the scale needed to support larger nonprofit housing developers, but with some moxie, faith-based organizations on a state basis might begin to address rural housing needs, moving from community to community in summer blitz fashion.
 If you work in a rural area, become acquainted with the Housing Assistance Council, which offers loan programs and technical assistance.

-The Great Recession in the U.S. certainly created a challenging environment for nonprofit housing developers and similar community-oriented organizations.
+The Great Recession in the U.S. certainly created a challenging environment for nonprofit housing developers and similar community-oriented organizations, some of which have not recovered well.
 However, the need for low-income housing, particularly of the multi-family rental sort, continues to be urgent.
 In all likelihood, the strongest of the nonprofits survived, thanks to the large organizations listed above, and will learn new ways to partner with for-profit developers in meeting community goals.

 If you're working or living in one of those lower-income neighborhoods suffering from community poverty, let's make more affordable housing happen.